Programme + Book of Abstracts

 Inheritance, not innovation: the (morpho)syntax of motion verbs in Hittite, Anatolian, and Indo-European

-12:00-12:30 Geert Jacob Spaans
+12:00-12:30 Gerard Spaans

 When innovation cannot prevent the collapse of the system: the case of the ablative third-person pronouns of Old Albanian